A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can I use my health savings account to pay for my spouse’s medical expenses?

-Yes.
-You use the account to pay for the medical expenses of a spouse or other family members even if they aren’t covered by your HDHP.
+Yes, you use the account to pay for the medical expenses of a spouse or other family members even if they aren’t covered by your HDHP.
 Family members include dependent children or qualifying relatives.
 In other words, it’s anyone who is a part of your tax household – even if they aren’t covered by your HDHP.

 What happens to my HSA if I switch to coverage that’s not a high-deductible health plan?